 Course registration must be confirmed through Registrar's office.
 This is accomplished only after matriculated students have cleared all other offices on campus, i.e., Student Accounts, Financial Aid, Health Center, Security, or other offices through which arrangements must be made in order to become fully enrolled at the University.
 All students must confirm their enrollment at the beginning of each semester within certain time lines by methods identified by Registrar's office.
 Instructions regarding enrollment confirmation are e-mailed to each student.
-Students who do not confirm their registration within the announced time limits are subject to a $75 late confirmation fee.

 Course changes are allowed during a designated add/drop period only, as specified on the current academic calendar.
 Detailed instructions as well as designated time lines regarding the add/drop process are e-mailed to each student.
 Tuition and/or financial aid may be adjusted, depending on number of credit hours enrolled.